 Lead-Acid Forklift Batteries Maintenance

 Lead-acid batteries are maintenance intensive.
 Their performance can be affected by temperature changes and poor charging practices.
-Always follow the battery manufacturer’s guidance for the proper charging equipment, handling practices, and charging cycles.
+Always follow the battery manufacturer’s guidance for the proper charging equipment, handling practices, and charging cycles for optimal forklift battery maintenance.

 It’s considered best practice to maintain a thorough log of all battery maintenance.
 Doing so may come in handy if you have to make a warranty claim.